niartenyaw/dcos-docs-site/pages/1.13/security/oss/authentication/index.md

 In Open DC/OS the only authenticator in the system is [Admin Router](/1.13/overview/architecture/components/#admin-router).
 It enforces DC/OS Authentication token verification based on information from the [Identity and Access Manager (IAM)](/1.13/overview/architecture/components/#dcos-iam).

-3rd-party entities can be programmed to authenticate users on behalf of the DC/OS IAM by using out-of-band verficiation via public key cryptography; see [Out-of-band token verification](/1.13/security/oss/authentication/out-of-band-verification/) for instructions.
+3rd-party entities can be enabled to become authenticators on behalf of the DC/OS IAM by using out-of-band verficiation via public key cryptography; see [Out-of-band token verification](/1.13/security/oss/authentication/out-of-band-verification/) for instructions.

 <p class="message--note"><strong>NOTE: </strong>In Open DC/OS authentication equals authorization.
 Therefore, any entity that obtains a valid DC/OS Authentication token has full access to the cluster.</p>